Genivia/ugrep/README.md

     ENVIRONMENT
            GREP_PATH
                   May  be  used to specify a file path to pattern files.
-The file path is used by option -f to open a pattern file, when the  file cannot be opened.
+The file path is used by option -f to open a pattern file, when the  pat- tern file does not exist.

+           GREP_EDITOR
+                  May  be  used to specify an editor command to invoke with CTRL-Y within the query UI opened with option -Q.  When undefined,  the command defined by EDITOR is invoked.

            GREP_COLOR
                   May  be used to specify ANSI SGR parameters to highlight matches